-Hickory Veterinary Hospital is dedicated to providing your pet with advanced surgical procedures such as soft tissue, orthopedic, and neurosurgery.
+Hickory Veterinary and Specialty Hospital is dedicated to providing your pet with advanced surgical procedures such as soft tissue, orthopedic, and neurosurgery.
 The surgical team strives to provide a compassionate, team-oriented approach to caring for our patients.
 Intense monitoring and care during their surgical procedure and recovery is important for a smooth surgical procedure and is an absolute must for our patients.
 We provide your pet with the most up-to-date equipment for monitoring, the procedure and recovery.

 We will work closely with your veterinarian to ensure that you and your pet receive the best possible care, effective treatment and follow-up.